majidsajadi/paperboard/readme.md

 Any contribution, pull requests, issue and feedbacks would be greatly appreciated.

 - Fork the repository and clone it to your machine
-- Navigate to your local fork: `cd taskbook`
+- Navigate to your local fork: `cd korgin`
 - Install the project dependencies: `npm install` or `yarn install`

 ## License